The first integral cohomology of pure mapping class groups: Introduction

 \subsection{Acknowledgements}

-The authors thank Kasra Rafi for comments on an earlier draft.
+The authors thank Kasra Rafi and Justin Lanier for comments on an earlier draft.
 The third author thanks Chris Leininger for a helpful and influential conversation predating the project.
+The authors thank the referees for their valuable comments improving the exposition of this paper.

 This project began during a visit of the third author to the first author's institution that was funded by the GEAR Network and as such: the third author acknowledge(s) support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 "RNMS: GEometric structures And Representation varieties" (the GEAR Network).
-The third author was also supported in part by NSF RTG grant 1045119.
 The first author was supported by grants RYC-2013-13008 and MTM2015-67781.
+The second author was supported by NSF DMS 1812014 \& 1937969.
+The third author was supported in part by NSF RTG grant 1045119.